microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/partner-security-partnersecurityalert-api-overview.md

 ## Next steps

-The partner security alerts API in Microsoft Graph enables detection of fraudulent activities and misuse in Azure resources, which helps reduce your exposure to online transaction risks.
+The partner security alert API in Microsoft Graph enables detection of fraudulent activities and misuse in Azure resources, which helps reduce your exposure to online transaction risks.
 Follow these steps to get started:

 - Drill down on the methods and properties of the [partnerSecurityAlert](../resources/partner-security-partnersecurityalert.md) resource.
 - Try the API in the [Graph Explorer](https://developer.microsoft.com/graph/graph-explorer).